makerdao/dss-bridge/README.md

 ## Supported Operations

+### `DomainHost.deposit(address to, uint256 amount)`

+Standard deposit mechanism.
+Locks local DAI and mints canonical DAI on the guest domain.

+This will trigger a call to `DomainGuest.deposit(address to, uint256 amount)`.

+### `DomainGuest.withdraw(address to, uint256 amount)`

+Standard withdrawal mechanism.
+Burns local canonical DAI and unlocks the escrowed DAI on the host domain.

+This will trigger a call to `DomainHost.withdraw(address to, uint256 amount)`.

 ### `DomainHost.lift(uint256 wad)`

 Specify a new global debt ceiling for the remote domain.
 If the amount is an increase this will pre-mint ERC20 and stick it in the domain escrow, so the future minted DAI on the remote domain is backed.
 It will not remove escrow DAI upon lowering as that can potentially lead to unbacked DAI.
 Releasing pre-minted DAI from the escrow needs to be handled by the remote domain.